TheKineticz/HC-Tech-Test/README.md

 ## How to interact with the API
 The API exposes two GET endpoints which can be tested through your browser or API testing application, such as Postman:

-`/convertstring` Accepts one query parameter `value` - a positive or negative integer in string format, which will be converted to a long integer format and returned.
+`/exa` for Exercise A: Accepts one query parameter `value` - a positive or negative integer in string format, which will be converted to a long integer format and returned.

-`/chequetext` Accepts one query parameter `value` - a positive decimal number, which will be rounded to two decimal points, then converted to Word form in English.
+`/exb` for Exercise B: Accepts one query parameter `value` - a positive decimal number, which will be rounded to two decimal points, then converted to Word form in English.